EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 records that have the PINI field value of "YES".

-An F3RP71/F3RP61 works as an IOC either with or without sequence CPUs which run ladder programs.
-If there is no sequence CPU on the PLC-bus, F3RP71/RP61 should manage all the I/O activities.
-If one of more sequence CPUs attached to the PLC-bus, some of I/O modules can be controlled by sequence CPUs, while the others by F3RP71.
-It is recommended that those I/O modules under the control of the sequence CPU be indirectly accessed by the IOC (F3RP71) via the internal devices of the sequence CPUs.
-See [Important Notice on Using F3RP71 in Multi-CPU Configuration](#important-notice-on-using-f3rp71-in-multi-cpu-configuration) for more detail.
+The Linux CPU works as an IOC either with or without sequence CPUs which run ladder programs.
+If there is no sequence CPU on the PLC-bus, the Linux CPU should manage all the I/O activities.
+If one or more sequence CPUs attached to the PLC-bus, some of I/O modules can be controlled by sequence CPUs, while the others by the Linux CPUs.
+It is recommended that those I/O modules under the control of the sequence CPU be indirectly accessed by the Linux CPU via the internal devices of the sequence CPUs.
+See [Important Notice on Using Linux CPU in Multi-CPU Configuration](#important-notice-on-using-linux-cpu-in-multi-cpu-configuration) for more detail.